QuentinAndre/Website/content/post/learning-with-trends/index.md

 In November 2022, my wife and I welcomed our first child into our lives.
 It turns out a lot of things change when you go from zero to one kid... the most dramatic change of all being the amount of sleep that you get.

 A few parents are apparently blessed with "unicorn babies" who quickly learn how to sleep through the night.
 Good for them.
-The majority of parents will learn the hard way that "sleeping like a baby" is one of the most misleading idiom of the English language.
+The majority of parents will learn the hard way that "sleeping like a baby" is one of the most misleading idioms of the English language.
 For the least fortunate of parents, baby sleep will even become a source of existential dread.
 The type of dread that will lead you to buy (but never read) 800-page-long treaties on baby sleep; to endlessly scroll "sleep consultant" accounts on Instagram for guidance; or to ask reddit at 2AM "why is my child waking up every two hours".

 As you can guess from these suspiciously detailed examples, I was one of these parents.
 These late-night scrolling sessions taught me three things:
 1) Parents often believe they've found a "strategy" that helped their kids sleep through the night.